status-im/nimbus-eth2/docs/the_nimbus_book/src/quick-start.md

 # Run the beacon node

-This page takes you through the steps of getting a standard setup the Nimbus beacon node up and running.
+This page takes you through the steps of getting a standard installation of the Nimbus beacon node running.

 The quickstart setup involves running two nodes: an [execution client](./eth1.md) and a beacon node - both are needed to run a full Ethereum setup.